Trilogy (film): Among the Paths to Eden

-A Christmas Story
+A Christmas Memory

 The final story, "A Christmas Memory," concerns a young boy named Buddy and the tender recollections he has of a poor childhood and the holidays he spent with two aunts and Sook, a considerably older, beloved female cousin.
 After wrapping fruitcakes as gifts and chopping down a tree, Buddy and Sook spend a last Christmas together, opening gifts and flying kites together, before Buddy's departure from home to attend a military school.
 Melancholy overwhelms him at the memory of Sook's passing and how they never saw each other again.